From S$354 Million to S$306 Billion: 5 Lessons From How Temasek Invests

 Do note that this metric excludes the capital injections from Temasek’s shareholders obtained from borrowings and debt financings like the Temasek Bonds and Euro-commercial Paper Programme.

-Temasek Total Shareholder Returns Over The Years (as at 31 Mar 2020)
+Temasek Total Shareholder Returns (in SGD) Over The Years (as at 31 Mar 2022)

 If you look at Temasek’s TSR over the long term, Temasek has delivered 14% since its inception in 1974.

-Whereas for the short term, Temasek has performed respectably as its one year TSR stands at about -2.28% despite the fallout from COVID-19.
+Whereas for the short term, Temasek has performed respectably as its one-year TSR stands at about 5.81% despite the fallout from a US bear market, supply chain disruptions and geopolitical conflicts.

 Overall, Temasek has performed well over the long term, decently in the medium term and has only suffered a small drop in the short term.